 PHOENIX -- New allegations are coming out against the dog boarding business where 20 dogs died last week.

 Valley resident Gabby Ugartte told 3TV that in the weeks before the dog tragedy struck, her mother took the family dog to Green Acre to be boarded while they vacationed in Hawaii.
-But Shadow the dog looked much different from how he did when dropped off.
+But when she picked up Shadow, the dog looked much different.

 In addition to the cut and swollen paw, Shadow was covered in paint and had fur missing all over his body.
 Shadow's family rushed him to the vet.

 “The vet said someone had either been tearing at his fur or it could have possibly been some chemical burns if they were trying to get the paint off of him.
-He also had a temperature of 106 degrees,” said Ugartte.
+He also had a temperature of 106 degrees,” Ugartte said.

 According to the American Kennel Club, normal body temperature for a dog ranges between 100 and 102.5 degrees Fahrenheit.

 Ugartte’s family was furious and asked Green Acre for a refund.

 “They said, ‘No, we feel like we earned that boarding,”’ said Ugartte.